Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Quests
-- Fixed icon color and hair variation of many units in the dialogues of the dwarven quests, and in the Home of the Boii Teuton quest.
+- Fixed icon player color and hair variation of many units in the dialogues of the dwarven quests, and in the Home of the Boii Teuton quest.
+- Added a new dialogue to the Northwards to the Sea mission.

 -----------------------------------------------------------------------
 - 1.1.0